 Follow Us On:

-Similarly, in the provinces a unicameral legislature was provided.
-The assemblies elected in 1970’s election were to constitute the provincial assemblies under the interim constitution.
+Similarly, in the provinces, a unicameral legislature was provided.
+The assemblies elected in the 1970’s election were to constitute the provincial assemblies under the interim constitution.
 They were empowered to legislate on subjects written in the provincial legislative list and the concurrent list.
-Moreover, parliamentary system was introduced at provincial levels.
-Governor was the head of provincial executive aided by a council of ministers headed by the chief minister.
+Moreover, the parliamentary system was introduced at the provincial levels.
+Governor was the head of the provincial executive aided by a council of ministers headed by the chief minister.
 The council was collectively responsible to the provincial assembly.

-The day, the interim constitution was adopted by the national assembly a committee for drafting for drafting the permanent constitution was also constituted.
+On the day, the interim constitution was adopted by the national assembly a committee for drafting the permanent constitution was also constituted.
 Abdul Hafiz Pirzada was the chairman of this committee.
 Irrespective of all given difficulties, the permanent constitution was adopted by the assembly and replaced the interim constitution on 14th Aug 1973.